MATTWIER64/skills-github-pages2/_posts/2025-06-12-initialization.md

 date: 2025-06-12
 ---
 I'm starting things off easy.
 As long as I complete the GitHub Pages exercise without blowing something up, I think today can be called a win.
+Update: As it turns out, this exercise was a lot shorter than I thought.